ViniR-RB/About-me/README.md

 # 👋 About Me:
-💻 Full Stack Developer<br>🎓 System Analyst and Developer Student at the Federal Institute of Piaui<br>🎈 20 years<br>✅ I’m currently learning nextjs and Dard/Flutter and DRF.
+💻 Full Stack Developer<br>🎓 System Analyst and Developer Student at the Federal Institute of Piaui<br>🎈 20 years<br>✅ I’m currently learning NextJs Dard/Flutter and DRF.

 ## 🌐 Socials: